tdas/incubator-spark/docs/streaming-programming-guide.md

 The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be "local" for local testing.
 The `appName` is a name of your program, which will be shown on your cluster's web UI.
-The `batchInterval` is the size of the batches as explained earlier.
-Finally, `sparkHome` and `jars` are optional parameters, which need to be set to specify the location of your code,  when running on a cluster.
-See the [Spark programming guide](scala-programming-guide .html#deploying-code-on-a-cluster) for more details.
+The `batchInterval` is the size of the batches, as explained earlier.
+Finally, the last two parameters are needed to deploy your code to a cluster if running in distributed mode, as described in the [Spark programming guide](scala-programming-guide .html#deploying-code-on-a-cluster).
 Additionally, the underlying SparkContext can be accessed as `streamingContext.sparkContext`.

 The batch interval must be set based on the latency requirements of your application and available cluster resources.
 See the [Performance Tuning](#setting-the-right-batch-size)